benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

   Includes SASL `CRAM-MD5` {{!CRAM-MD5=RFC2195}},
   `DIGEST-MD5` {{!DIGEST-MD5=RFC2831}},
   `SCRAM-SHA-256-PLUS` {{!SCRAM=RFC7677}}, and successors.
-  TLS by itself does not qualify as "password-encrypted".
+  TLS by itself does not qualify as `password-encrypted`.
 * `NTLM`: Legacy Windows login mechanisms NTLM or NTLMv2.
 * `GSSAPI`: {{?Kerberos=RFC4120}} or {{?GSSAPI=RFC2743}},
    a single-signon mechanism based on TCP.